francesco-adamo/arweave-tools/README.md

 3. SPoRA Hashrate calculator <br/>
 Run ```node calculator -r <your_randomx_hashrate> -s <random_read_GiB/s>``` to estimate your SPoRA hashrate given your randomx h/s (from arweave randomx-benchmark), your disk random read speeds in GiB/s (from included benchmark tool) and your current share of the weave (from your running node and Arweave network).
 If run with parameter ```-w <your_share_of_the_weave>``` it will work fully offline without requiring a running node nor an internet connection.

+4. Arweave Peers lister <br/>
+Run ```node peers``` to get a peers connection list to be easily passed to your Arweave node when starting it to massively speed up the bootstrapping process.
+The peers are ordered by latency, fastest first.
+By default it will return the top 50 peers, but this can be changed with the parameter ```-n <peers_number>```.

 # Updates
 06/23/21: Benchmark tool added.
 Calculator tool updated to V1.1 with a new, more accurate, estimation formula.